 ARC Senior Analyst (Budapest)

-Review and coordinate end to end / quarter / year end close processes in a timely and accurate manner for complex or difficult accounting areas requiring extensive experience to ensure the correct reporting and accounting treatment.
+Carry out the quarter end/ month end close processes in a timely and accurate manner in order to ensure the correct reporting and accounting treatment

-Resolution of issues and queries may require reference to Group Reporting Manuals and/or working closely with Business/ Country teams supported.
+Resolution of issues and queries may require reference to Group Reporting Manuals and / or working closely with the Business / Country teams supported/BPO and other team members.

-Coordinate and supervise segment reporting/external/group audits related to the supported country/region as the need arises.

-Carry out regular daily/weekly / monthly activities in a timely and accurate manner for complex or difficult accounting areas.

-Drive process improvements of a notable nature across the team and work with the relevant people to put these in place.
-This includes taking a leading role in implementing changes in processes and tools.
+Carry out balance sheet reconciliation work for businesses / countries supported, review reconciliations performed by the BPO/Accountant or Analyst - query resolution will be handled independently based upon previous experience.

-Work with the Business teams supported to ensure mutual understanding of all accounting entries and follow up on queries.
+Support intercompany processes/segment reporting/group audit where relevant working closely with counterparties to ensure timely follow up and resolution on queries.

+Ensure all audit and tax queries are responded to on a timely basis

+Support and review the performance of the BPO teams in the areas assigned to the Senior Group Reporting Accountant.

-Resolve queries and issues as they arise with reference to relevant resources such as the Group Reporting Manual, working with the Business teams or other support.
+Resolve queries and issues as they arise with reference to relevant resources such as the Group Reporting Manual, working with the Business / Country teams or other support from within GBS.

+Provide support for implementation of on-going and new projects such systems simplification, legal organisation structure simplification and compliance matters

 Relevant degree and 3+ year experience in related Finance area